Tech Talk

 • Chrome and Firefox stop updating

-• Banking and secure sites may block your device
+• Banking and secure sites may block access

 • App developers discontinue support